Skip to content

 Installation

-Currently, Proteus is distributed using its git repo to build and install it.
-We recommend using the latest main branch version, which is well tested and robust while including the most recent features.
+Proteus is currently distributed through its Git repository, which you can use to build and install the library.
+We recommend using the latest main branch, which is well-tested, stable, and includes the most recent features.

 Building

-• BUILD_SHARED: builds Proteus as a shared library (default is static).
+• BUILD_SHARED: build Proteus as a shared library (default is static).

 • PROTEUS_ENABLE_CUDA: enable CUDA support.

-• PROTEUS_ENABLE_TIME_TRACING: stores a time trace file in JSON format for Proteus operations using flame graphs.
+• PROTEUS_ENABLE_TIME_TRACING: generate a JSON time-trace file for Proteus operations (for flame graphs visualization).

 Host, CUDA and HIP support

-Proteus supports host JIT compilation in all cases.
-On top of that, it supports either CUDA or HIP JIT compilation, setting PROTEUS_ENABLE_CUDA or PROTEUS_ENABLE_HIP respectively.
+Proteus always supports host JIT compilation.
+You can additionally enable CUDA or HIP JIT compilation by setting PROTEUS_ENABLE_CUDA or PROTEUS_ENABLE_HIP respectively.

 git clone https://github.com/Olympus-HPC/proteus.git